 Campbell University assumes no liability for data loss or equipment damage pursuant to a student's use of a University data port.
 Precautions for natural disasters are the student's responsibility.

-The use of the University's information resources on campus is governed by the policies and regulations as outlined in this document and those regarding student conduct found in the Academic Bulletin and as posted at:
+The use of the University's information resources on campus is governed by the policies and regulations as outlined in this Bulletin and those regarding student conduct found in this Bulletin.